 • Breast Surgeon

 Each consultation with the GP will cost from £195.
 Additional tests carry an additional fee.
-The referral fee is £50 and the specialists’ fees vary according to the type of specialist (please see under the heading "prices").
+The specialists’ fees vary according to the type of specialist (please see under the heading "prices").

 6. Is it possible to have a particular test without a consultation before or after?